 Most recently, Sentient added instant text booking to its digital strategy.
 The pandemic revealed various pain points in the industry, leading Sentient to work on addressing the booking process for its well-heeled customers.

 The literal meaning of the brand name is « able to perceive or feel things, being aware ».
-It fits well with Sentient’s spirit for innovation, the brand’s constant exploration of new ways to improve their commitment to provide its client with superior private travel experiences.
+It fits well with Sentient’s spirit for innovation the brand’s constant exploration of new ways to improve its commitment to providing its clients with superior private travel experiences.